-The Pune-based Serum Institute of India (SII) and Indian Council of Medical Research (ICMR) on Thursday announced the completion of enrolment of phase-3 clinical trials for potential COVID-19 vaccine India’s role in the production of COVID-19 vaccine critical in containing pandemic: Bill Gates Covishield in India.
+On Thursday, the Pune-based Serum Institute of India (SII) and Indian Council of Medical Research (ICMR) announced the enrolment of phase-3 clinical trials for potential COVID-19 vaccine India’s role in the production of COVID-19 vaccine critical in containing pandemic: Bill Gates Covishield in India.

 The ICMR and SII have collaborated for the clinical development of Covovax developed by Novavax, US and upscaled by SII, a statement said.

 The partnership is a stellar example of private-public institutes collaborating to mitigate the dire consequences of the pandemic outbreak,-the ICMR said in the statement.

 While the ICMR has funded the clinical trial site fees, SII has funded other expenses for Covishield.

 At present, SII and ICMR are conducting phase 2/3 clinical trials of Covishield at 15 different centres across the country.
 It had completed the enrolment of all 1,600 participants on October 31.

 The promising results of the trials so far give confidence that Covishield could be a realistic solution to the deadly pandemic.
 Covishield is by far the most advanced vaccine in human testing in India,- the ICMR said.